scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 ## Going Further

-The presented meta-programming framework is so far quite restrictive in that it does not allow for the inspection of quoted expressions and types.
+The meta-programming framework as presented and currently implemented is quite restrictive in that it does not allow for the inspection of quoted expressions and types.
 It’s possible to work around this by providing all necessary information as normal, unquoted inline parameters.
 But we would gain